Cheap Wedding Flowers

 For maximum fun and cost savings design your own wedding flowers

 I will give you everything you need to know about who, what, and where you can get your wedding flowers wholesale and i’ll show you how to put them together.
 All you need to accomplish this is a few extra hands (bridesmaids like this one) and a day or two before the wedding.
+Here is a fantastic video the show you step by step how to get started.

 Below is the written narration of this video with floral arranging instructions: